kukuu/unittests/principles.md

 ```
-Use describe for a "suit"
+Use ''describe'' for a "suit"

-it for a series of "specs"
+''it'' for a series of "specs"

 ```